 Today, coconut oil is found in many foods, such as margarine and other sweets.
 It can also be used as fat for cooking.
 To obtain coconut oil, the flesh of the coconut is crushed and dried.
 The result is laid into squeezers, whereby the oil comes out of the dried fruit flesh.

 Most of the coconut oil is shipped from India to Europe.
-India has its own “Land of coconut trees”, how the local people call the 590 kilometres long coast at the Indian Ocean.
+India has its own “land of coconut trees”, as the local people call the 590 kilometres long coast at the Indian Ocean.
 Also, Sri Lanka, Thailand and the Philippines are important exporters of coconut oil.

-Cancer-causing and risks
+Rrisks

-But what effects does coconut oil have on the health?
-Karin Michels, an epidemiologist at the Harvard TH Chan school of public health was calling the substance “one of the worst things you can eat “.
+But what effects does coconut oil have on human health?
+Karin Michels, an epidemiologist at the Harvard TH Chan school of public health called the substance “one of the worst things you can eat “.
 She also described the oil as “pure poison”.
-The reasons for her warnings are the high proportion of saturated fat in coconut oil, which is known for raising the risk of cardiovascular disease.
+The reasons for her warnings are the high proportion of saturated fats in coconut oil, which is known to raise the risk of cardiovascular disease.

 Also, other organisations have issued similar warnings.
-The British Nutrition Foundation said, that coconut oil can be included in a diet, but as is it is high in saturated fats should only be included in small amounts and as a part of a healthy balanced diet.
-They also said: „There is to date no strong scientific evidence to support health benefits from eating coconut oil.”
+The British Nutrition Foundation said that coconut oil can be included in a diet, but as is it is high in saturated fats should only be included in small amounts and as a part of a healthy balanced diet.
+They also said: „There is to date no strong scientific evidence to support health benefits from eating coconut oil.” (add the source – weblink)

+Plantations will typically be monocultures that present an enormous environmental problem: Not only are the habitats of many endangered species destroyed to make way for palm plantations, the soil will after a couple of years not be usable for further farming.

 Alternatives

-If you care about your health, you should avoid coconut oil and use alternatives.
+If you care about your and the planet`s health, you should avoid coconut oil and use alternatives.
 Some alternatives for cooking with the coconut oil are animal fats, butter or other healthy plant fats like olive oil or nut oil.
 Instead of coconut flour for baking, you can use hazelnut- or other nut flours.

 Conclusion